hacetin/keydev/README.md

 `pip3 install -r webtool\requirements.txt`

 ## References
+<a  id="1">[1]</a> Çetin, H.A., Tüzün, E. Analyzing developer contributions using artifact traceability graphs.
+Empir Software Eng 27, 77 (2022). https://doi.org/10.1007/s10664-022-10129-2

-<a  id="1">[1]</a> H. Alperen Cetin.
+<a  id="1">[2]</a> H. Alperen Cetin.
 2019.
 Identifying the most valuable developers using artifact traceability graphs.
 In _Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering_ (_ESEC/FSE 2019_).
 Association for Computing Machinery, New York, NY, USA, 1196–1198.
 DOI:https://doi.org/10.1145/3338906.3342487

-<a  id="2">[2]</a> H. Alperen Çetin and Eray Tüzün.
+<a  id="2">[3]</a> H. Alperen Çetin and Eray Tüzün.
 2020.
 Identifying Key Developers using Artifact Traceability Graphs.
 In Proceedings of the 16th ACM International Conference on Predictive Models and Data Analytics in Software Engineering (PROMISE ’20), November 8–9, 2020, Virtual, USA.
 ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3416508.3417116

 Link to the article: [https://www.researchgate.net/publication/343712903_Identifying_Key_Developers_using_Artifact_Traceability_Graphs](https://www.researchgate.net/publication/343712903_Identifying_Key_Developers_using_Artifact_Traceability_Graphs)

-<a  id="3">[3]</a> Michael Rath and Patrick Mäder.
+<a  id="3">[4]</a> Michael Rath and Patrick Mäder.
 2019.
 The SEOSS 33 dataset—Requirements, bug reports, code history, and trace links for entire projects.
 Data in brief 25 (2019), 104005.